lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

 $ rails generate devise user
 {% endhighlight %}

-Uncomment the following lines in the migration that are relative to the <code>token_authenticatable</code> module:
+Uncomment the following lines in the migration that are relative to the `token_authenticatable` module:

 {% highlight ruby %}
 # file: db/migrate/<timestamp>_devise_create_users.rb